Wells graduates go on to exciting work in a variety of fields. Here are some examples.

 “The education I got at Wells was remarkable,” Rowley continues.
 “It was just incredible in the fact that I learned my hands-on skills here.”
 Not only has Rowley learned hands-on skills, but she was able to learn them from the best in the country—including Sarah Bryant, who taught Rowley and other Wells students through the esteemed Victor Hammer Fellowship the center offers to exceptional book artists.

 After graduation, inspired by her teacher and mentor, Rowley enrolled in the prestigious University of Alabama Book Arts MFA program where Bryant had received her graduate education.
-To receive the field experience required by her degree, Rowley now teaches several courses to current Wells students and works with Book Arts Center director Nancy Gil to promote the center’s work.
-Rowley will receive her master’s degree at the end of the school year.Looking back, Rowley believes that her Wells education did more than introduce her to a lifelong passion.
-In her current position at the Book Arts Center and in years to come, she looks forward to passing on the benefits of a liberal arts education to others.
+To receive the field experience required by her degree, Rowley returned to teach several courses to Wells students and to work with former Book Arts Center director Nancy Gil to promote the center’s work.
+Rowley received her master’s degree at the end of the academic year.Looking back, Rowley believes that her Wells education did more than introduce her to a lifelong passion.
+In her position at the Book Arts Center and in years to come, she looks forward to passing on the benefits of a liberal arts education to others.
 “All those things you learn as a Wells student,” she says, “to think critically, to question and reason—really played a part in my ability as a graduate student and now as a professor to connect to students and use book arts and craftsmanship as a way to investigate other broader issues and as a way to express students’ ideas and passions.”

 Alex Riad '12

 As a high school senior in San Jose, CA, Alex Riad was originally planning to pursue a career in criminal justice.
 Then he took a playwriting class.
 “It just came out of me,” he says of his experience writing.
 “And hearing your words come to life on stage—it’s the best feeling you can have.”